 China locked down 50 million people and has to keep them fed

-As global anxiety about a new virus rises, Chinese authorities are striving to keep 50 million people in cities at the center of the outbreak both isolated and fed in the biggest anti-disease effort ever attempted
+Chinese authorities are striving to keep 50 million people both isolated and fed in the biggest anti-disease effort ever attempted

 BEIJING -- Carrying permits demanding “fast passage,” truck drivers rushed a 560-ton shipment of disinfectant from eastern China to Wuhan, the locked-down city of 11 million people at the center of a vast effort to contain a new viral disease.